Daily Self-Care Routine for Busy Moms

 Evening Wind-Down (15-20 minutes)

 After the kids are in bed, resist the urge to immediately tackle chores.
-Give yourself transition time:
+Give yourself transition time.
+The CDC recommends establishing a consistent pre-sleep routine to improve both sleep quality and next-day energy.

 Evening Self-Care Ideas: